dagda1/cuttingedge/README.md

 ## Installation instructions

-[pnpm] is the package panager used throughout the monorepo.
+[pnpm](https://pnpm.io/) is the package manager used throughout the monorepo.

 To check everything is working locally, run the following commands: